Employer-Specific Benefit Guide

 Dual-Income Optimization

 If both partners work within the Twin Cities health systems, we coordinate your joint savings plans.
-We sequence your savings to capture the 7.5% 401(k) matching stack on the corporate side first, before maxing out the double tax-deferred limits of the non-profit side.
+We sequence your savings to capture employer matching on the corporate side first, before maxing out the double tax-deferred limits of the non-profit side.

 Frequently Asked Questions